irmen/Pyro4/docs/source/tipstricks.rst

 to operate in batch mode as well).
 However because Pyro is quite efficient, a call through the gateway is still processed in just a few milliseconds, naming lookup and json serialization all included.

+Special ``X-Pyro-Options`` http request header: add this header to the request to set certain pyro options for the call.
+Possible options (comma-separated):

+- ``oneway``: force the Pyro call to be a oneway call and return immediately.
+  The gateway server still returns a 200 OK http response as usual, but the response data is empty.
+  This option is to override the semantics for non-oneway method calls if you so desire.

 Http response status codes: